SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 analysis that chunking performed to learn a rule.
 While the explainer provides more date, these images are the easiest and most effective ways to quickly understand how a chunk was formed, especially for particularly complex chunks.
-The visualizer can create two types of chunking- related images:
+The visualizer can create two types of chunking-related images:

 1. An image that shows the entire instantiation graph at once and how it contributed to the learned rule.
 Use the command visualize ebc analysis to